Compassion…the Christian’s Duty (Jude 22)

 George Washington Carver said, “How far you go in life depends on your being tender with the young, compassionate with the aged, sympathetic with the striving and tolerant of the weak and strong.
 Because someday in your life you will have been all of these.”

 Prayer: Lord, I desire so much to be compassionate.
 Use me as a vessel of compassion to a world in need.
 I want to be aware of those in need.
 Please let me see those around me that are in need of hope.
-Compel me to listen to them, to hear, and be what others need, Lord.
+Compel me to listen to them, to hear their needs.
+Let me be what others need, Lord.
 In Jesus name Amen.

 If this post in any way, has blessed you,